 “Absolutely amazing.
 Little Crater Lake is spectacular, and only a 5-minute walk from the campsites.
 Clean vault toilets, large campsites pretty well spaced out.
 Very quiet, 10 miles or so from the highway.
 Timothy Lake and the Pacific Crest Trail are less than a mile from camp.
 Mount Hood is nearby, although not visible from the campground.
 One of the best, if not the best, campgrounds I have visited.” – The Dyrt camper Darin D.

-One of the most popular destinations in the Deschutes National Forest that comes with awesome Oregon lake camping, Walton Lake rests amid a landscape of mountain meadows and old-growth ponderosa pine forests.
+One of the most popular Lake destinations in Oregon’s Deschutes National Forest comes with awesome camping.
+Walton Lake rests amid a landscape of mountain meadows and old-growth ponderosa pine forests.
 Its serene setting attracts campers from all across the Pacific Northwest, people seeking peace and quiet and/or outdoor adventure.

 You can hike the Walton Lake Trail, which loops around the entire lake, go mountain biking, swimming or canoeing.
 Home to countless bird species, such as kingfishers, woodpeckers, blackbirds and jays, the area is popular among bird watchers, too.
-Additionally, Walton Lake is stocked with rainbow trout and catfish, making it a fantastic fishing destination.
+For fishing lakes in Oregon, Walton is one of our favorite destinations because it is stocked with rainbow trout and catfish.

 Sites at the Walton Lake Campground come with picnic tables and fire rings with grills.
 Vault toilets are available, as is drinking water.